Divyanshu52Singhal/FamilyTree/README.md

 - API endpoint to retrieve tree data in JSON format.
 - Dynamically assign colors to nodes based on surname categories.

+## Need Help in making it more visually appealing (Pull requests are welcome!)
 ---

 ## 🛠️ Setup Instructions